Megageorgio/artifactsmmo-telegram-bot/README.md

 Based on: [artifactsmmo-kotlin-starter](https://github.com/Cybermaxke/artifactsmmo-kotlin-starter "artifactsmmo-kotlin-starter")

-Features:
+## Features
 - Market, bank, character info
 - Gathering (show resource only if you can gather it)
 - Fighting (show monster only if you win)
 - Crafting (show item only if you can craft it, and have enough materials)
 - Equip items

+## Notes
-You need to fill tokens in config.json file
+- You need to fill tokens in config.json file

-Code quality is pretty bad please don't check it
+- Code quality is pretty bad please don't check it